-World leaders gather for funeral of former Israeli PM Peres
+Shimon Peres funeral: 'Israel grieves for him'

 Around 8,000 police officers have been deployed at key locations to protect world leaders amid fears of a "lone wolf" terrorist attack.

-Though Israel Police spokesman Mickey Rosenfeld told CNN Thursday that there was "no concrete intelligence whatsoever" about any potential attacks.
+Israel Police spokesman Micky Rosenfeld told CNN Thursday that there was "no concrete intelligence whatsoever" about any potential attacks.

+Israeli police confirmed in a statement Friday that a right-wing activist was detained for questioning on suspicion of planning to "carry out an action during the funeral of Shimon Peres."

+Police did not identify the suspect, say where the detention took place or what they suspected was planned.

-In his eulogy, Prime Minister Netanyahu said that Peres had "lived a live of purpose... he was a great man of Israel, he was a great man of the world."
+In his eulogy, Prime Minister Netanyahu said that Peres had "lived a life of purpose... he was a great man of Israel, he was a great man of the world."

 He added: "Israel grieves for him, the world grieves for him, but we find hope in his legacy, as does the world."